kikido16/kikido16.github.io/_pages/about.md

 Research Interests and Projects
 ======
 My research interests include robotic measurement and inspection, large-scale metrology, and graph-based optimization methodology.
+The main focus of my research is to achieve the robotic measurement and inspection of large-scale components with scarce 3D features (high-speed train surfaces, aircraft wings, turbine blades, etc.).